SimpleDataLabsInc/onpremdocs/faqs.md

 These are the list of services for DataPlane component in visa cluster:
 * execution

-Identify the name of the service which requires resources changes.
-In below example, we are considering 'metagraph' as an example.
+Identify the name of the service which requires changes.
+In the below example, we are considering 'metagraph' as an example.
 Please run below command to open the Prophecy ControlPlane custom resource yaml in edit mode.

 ```
 kubectl -n prophecy edit ProphecyCluster
 ```
-Once you are in edit mode, look for service name, e.g. "metagraph:" and identify the "resource" section for this service.
+Once you are in edit mode, look for the service name, e.g. "metagraph:" and identify the "resource" section for this service.
 Increase/Decrease the resource in this section and save the file.

 If the service is in DataPlane, please use below command to open the custom resource yaml in edit mode:
 ```